Karl Weinrich

-Karl Otto Paul Weinrich (2 December 1887 – 22 July 1973) was a Nazi Party official and politician who was Gauleiter of Gau Kurhessen.
+Karl Otto Paul Weinrich (2 December 1887 – 22 July 1973) was a German professional soldier who fought in the First World War.
+He became a Nazi Party official and politician who was the long-serving Gauleiter of Gau Kurhessen.
+During the Second World War, he was removed from his post for abandoning Kassel during a bombing raid.
+After the German surrender, he was interned and underwent denazification proceedings in which he was found to be a major offender and was sentenced to jail.

 Early life

 Weinrich was born in Molmeck (today, Hettstedt) the son of a shoe manufacturer.
-After attending volksschule and a mining vocational school there, he worked briefly as a mining trainee of copper, silver and iron ore.
-He then volunteered for the Prussian army in 1906, assigned to the 28th Infantry Regiment, "von Goeben," working as an administrative clerk and attaining the rank of Sergeant by 1912.
+After attending Volksschule and a mining vocational school there, he worked briefly as a mining trainee of copper, silver and iron ore.
+He then volunteered for the Royal Prussian Army in 1906, assigned to the 28th Infantry Regiment, "von Goeben," working as an administrative clerk and attaining the rank of Sergeant by 1912.